CUTLER-H2020/Platform-v1/Deployment/Ansible/README.md

   time, if this does not happen then the service must be started manually on the target machine.
 The scripts to do start Kafka manually are in the bin folder of the Kafka deployment directory.

-- Several of the playbooks require sudo access; at multiple times a prompt for password input will appear, meaning that the installation isn't unattended.
+- Several of the playbooks require sudo access; at mmultiple times a promt for password input will appear, meaning that the installation isn't unattended.
 If an unattended installation is require then the occurences of following parameter: '--ask-become-pass', in 'cutler-install-all.sh' can be changed to: ' --extra-vars 'ansible_become_pass=password' '.
 Note that this alternative is